Bradley Williams (footballer): Career

 Williams began a two-year scholarship at Harrogate Town in June 2021.
 He made his first-team debut for the club on 5 October 2021, coming on as a late substitute in a 2–0 win over Newcastle United U21 in an EFL Trophy match at Wetherby Road.
 Manager Simon Weaver said: "It's a massive moment seeing those three lads [Williams, Ilesanmi and Tweed] on the pitch.
 The reaction of the crowd was magical".
 He made his debut in EFL League Two on 3 December 2022, in a 4–1 victory at Rochdale.

+Williams joined National League North club Darlington on 8 December 2023 on loan for a month.
+He made four appearances, all as a substitute, before returning to Harrogate.